sanvi1855544/sanviapcsp/README.md

 ## 5.1 Notes
 - The way people complete tasks changes to incorporate new computing innovations
 - Not every effect of computing innovation is anticipated in advance
-- A signle effect can be viewed as beneficial and harmful (like drones)
+- A single effect can be viewed as beneficial and harmful (like drones)
+- UAVs/drones are used in search & rescue, aerial photography, and for hobbies but also have unintended uses
 - Advances in computing have sparked creativity in other fields
 - World Wide Web was originally intended for rapid and easy exchange of information
 - Targeted advertising is used to help businesses and can be misused at both individual and aggregate levels